What You Need To Know About The Low-Income Housing Tax Credit Program

 - Poor rental history: You may be asked to provide a list of past landlords, whom the property manager can contact.
 If you have issues with past rentals, including late or missing payments, multiple complaints or leaving on bad terms, you may not qualify.

-- Bad credit report: You’ll likely have your credit reviewed and, while you don’t need to have good credit to qualify, a credit history of late or missing payments and other red flags may disqualify you.
+- Bad credit report: You’ll likely have your credit reviewed and, while you don’t need to have a high credit score to qualify, a credit history of late or missing payments and other red flags may disqualify you.

 - False information: Never provide false information.
 Doing so will disqualify you and, more importantly, might get you in trouble with the law.